danplisetsky/merge-chapters-md/README.md

     └── ch2.md
 ```

-And the contetns of `Don't Look Back in Anger.md` are:
+And the contents of `Don't Look Back in Anger.md` are:

 ```
 # Don't Look Back in Anger